About

 5. Market Information Arbitrage

-Market information arbitrage occurs when traders use access to broader or faster data sources than the broker’s price feed to exploit discrepancies.
-This creates opportunities for toxic flow as brokers struggle to keep pace with real-time updates.
+Market information arbitrage occurs when traders with superior data access exploit top-of-book discrepancies across multiple sources—often outpacing the broker’s pricing or order flow systems.
+This mismatch creates opportunities for unfair advantage, as brokers struggle to keep pace with real-time market updates.

 2. Profitability Erosion

-Continuous exposure to toxic trading practices can lead to financial losses through manipulation tactics such as price slippage, adverse selection, and increased execution costs.
-Brokers may face challenges like covering unfavourable trades or bearing costs from unanticipated price changes — all of which erode profit margins.
+Continuous exposure to high-risk, toxic trading practices can lead to financial losses through manipulation tactics such as price slippage, adverse selection, and increased execution costs.
+Brokers may face challenges like covering unfavourable trades or bearing costs from unanticipated price changes—all of which erode profit margins.

 1. Latency Detection Systems